imindersingh/brit-insurance-web-tests/README.md

 2. The built-in reporting, although very rich in detail, can become very large.
 3. Requires maintenance.
 Constantly evolving framework, which sometimes can result in changes when upgrading versions.

-Overall, I decided to Serenity because of it's flexibility and ability to create tests relatively quickly.
+Overall, I decided to Serenity because of its flexibility and ability to create tests relatively quickly.

 ### Design